delta-one/dell-xps-15-9570-debian-linux/README.md

 ```

 Reboot and doublecheck that the `nvidia`-module is not loaded: `lsmod | grep nvidia`.<br>
-Now you can enable the NVIDIA card by running the aforementioned script and and verify with e.g. `nvidia-smi` that the card is loaded.
-It should then be possible to run a commend with `optirun` :
+Now you can enable the NVIDIA card by running the aforementioned script.
+If you did not install `nvidia-smi`, then you might need to verify manually if the GPU is loaded.
+Finally you can run a command with `optirun` :
 ``` bash
 $ glxinfo | grep "OpenGL renderer"
 OpenGL renderer string: Mesa DRI Intel(R) UHD Graphics 630 (Coffeelake 3x8 GT2)